 Emerson and Baldwin

-Emerson and Baldwin appeared at the Pavilion Theatre in Tynemouth in 1909 as this article from the Newcastle Weekly Journal & Courant, 30 January 1909 shows:
+Emerson and Baldwin appeared at the Pavilion Theatre in Newcastle in 1909 as this article from the Newcastle Weekly Journal & Courant, 30 January 1909 shows:

 Emerson and Baldwin Article for the Newcastle Weekly Journal & Courant, 30 January 1909